openvax/mhcflurry/docs/package_readme/readme.generated.txt

    $ mhcflurry-downloads fetch models_class1

+Files downloaded with mhcflurry-downloads are stored in a platform- specific directory.
+To get the path to downloaded data, you can use:

+   $ mhcflurry-downloads path models_class1
+   /Users/tim/Library/Application Support/mhcflurry/4/1.0.0/models_class1/

 We also release a few other “downloads,” such as curated training data and some experimental models.
-To see what you have downloaded, run:
+To see what’s available and what you have downloaded, run:

    $ mhcflurry-downloads info
    Environment variables